jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 ### Modbus
-[Modbus](https://en.wikipedia.org/wiki/Modbus) is a protocol (rather than a hardware interface) and can be used with many different cables and hardwares.
+[Modbus](https://en.wikipedia.org/wiki/Modbus) is a protocol (rather than a hardware interface) and can be used with many different cables and hardware.
 Modbus can for example use RS-232, RS-485 or IP to communicate.

 Modbus is a master-slave style of protocol.
 There is a single "master" device